NilsJPWerner/autoDocstring/README.md

 ## Usage

-Cursor must be on the line directly below the definition to generate full auto-populated docstring
+Cursor must be on the line directly below the class or method definition or on the first line of the file to generate full auto-populated docstring

 -   Press enter after opening docstring with triple quotes (`"""` or `'''`)
 -   Keyboard shortcut: `ctrl+shift+2` or `cmd+shift+2` for mac